pkel/cpr/README.md

 **To do:** Rename selfish-simple and selfish-advanced to selfish-0 and selfish-1.

+**To do:** Report attack results.
+Compare alpha thresholds for attack being better than honest mining.

 ## Reinforcement Learning

 The private attack policies described above might be sub-optimal.
 We